akashbiswas-dipto/foodwastemanagement/README.md

-Food Waste Management Application Updated
+Food Waste Management Application v2 Task 16

 The Food Waste Management application is designed to reduce food wastage by connecting restaurants and food donors with NGOs, ensuring surplus food reaches those in need.
 The application provides a user-friendly interface for donors and NGOs to manage their activities, including registering, logging in, updating profiles, and managing food donations or requests.